 When it comes to running a business, ensuring you allocate time to assess your current goals and create new ones is pivotal to your ongoing business success.

 Why?
 Reviewing your business as a whole allows you to gain a more expansive view or your business, your progress and how well your goals are being achieved.

 More specifically, reviewing your business objectives and goals allows you to:

 Mid-year is a great chance to re-evaluate and reset your goals for the next six months.
-It will ensure you make the most of the remaining months 2019 has to offer.
+It will ensure you make the most of the remaining months 2019 / 2012 financial years has to offer.
 Your goals when done correctly can propel your business to new heights in a far shorter period of time.
 Your goals should also be reflected in your business plan as your objective.